The St. Ann's Academy Team

 Kirsten holds a Bachelor of Arts degree from Alfred University and a Master of Science in Education from Alfred University.
 She holds provisional NYS certification in Elementary Education, Grades 1-6; permanent certification in Early Childhood Education, Birth – Grade 2; and permanent certification in Literacy.
 Her husband, Travis, is the assistant nurse manager at Highland Hospital.
-They have two daughters, Ellie is 3 and Kate is 1... and they will welcome their third child later this year!
+They have three daughters: Ellie is 4 and attends SAA.
+Kate is 2 and Samantha is 8 months old.
 This will be Kirsten's 5th year teaching at St. Ann's Academy.

 Sharayah was born and raised in Canisteo NY.
 She graduated from Canisteo-Greenwood Central School in 2009 with High Honors and was inducted into both the National Honor Society and Who’s Who Among American High School Students.
 After graduating, she earned a Bachelor of Arts degree in Early Childhood Education and Bible at Clarks Summit University (formerly Baptist Bible College).
 While in college, Sharayah had the opportunity to teach both Kindergarten and Third grade in Dongguan China during the summer of 2010 at a Youth For Understanding summer camp.
 After College, she moved back to Canisteo and began working at Lowe’s Home Improvement as a cashier.
 During that time she was involved in Alfred CRU, an organization that brings the Gospel to college students on Alfred State’s campus.
 As a leader in Alfred CRU, Sharayah had the opportunity to lead the Woman’s Bible Study and organize events for the group.
 She has also had the opportunity to teach Sunday School and Children’s Church at Hillside Baptist Church where she has attended since 2005.
 In January of 2017, Sharayah started teaching ESL online with VIPKid.
 VIPKid teaches English to Chinese students ranging in age from 5-15 via a skype-like platform where the students are completely immersed in the English language.
 I truly love teaching; I believe it is a calling and a gift the Lord has given.
 I look forward to teaching your child this 2017-2018 school year.